infosupport/rust-workshop/docs/introduction/01-why-should-you-learn-rust.md

 Real-time embedded systems is another space where Rust is useful, because you can work within very limited resource constraints with Rust.
 As you can imagine, people are using Rust for data engineering and AI as well for its performance.

-You can use Rust also for enhancing the experience with other languages.
+You can also use Rust to enhance the experience with other languages.
 Many of the development tools for Python are built with Rust because it's much faster than Python itself.
-It's suprising to see how many people are building developer tools for other languages in Rust.
+It's surprising to see how many people are building developer tools for other languages in Rust.

+We also found that Rust is great for green computing because its zero-cost abstraction approach reduces the amount of overhead when running the software.
+Rust runs well on low-powered environments, too, for the same reason.

 Finally, we can recommend Rust for mission critical applications for its safety features.
 Rust is built around the idea that the compiler can check how you manage memory.
-It prevents many of the usual memory bugs with its tight memory management regime.
+Its tight memory management regime prevents many of the usual memory bugs.
 It's also good to know that thread safety is implemented in the compiler.
-Finally, Rust has a great type system that's very robust so you can be sure the app works when it compiles.
+Finally, Rust has a great type system that's very robust, so you can be sure the app works when it compiles.

 ## How productive is Rust?